Little Book Farmers Privacy Policy

 CHILDREN

-Some of our Services are attractive to or intended for use by children under the age of 14, while other Services or portions of our Services are intended for use by persons over the age of 14.
-When we collect information on our Services, or sections of our services that are child-directed, we do so following the principles of the Children’s Online Privacy Protection Act (COPPA).
+Some of our Services are attractive to or intended for children under the age of 14, while other Services or portions of our Services are intended for use by persons over the age of 14.
+When we collect information on our Services, we do so following the principles of the Children’s Online Privacy Protection Act (COPPA).

-We do not ask persons under the age of 14. to provide us with personally identifying information like a name, email address, telephone number, birthdate, or address.
+We do not ask persons under the age of 14. to provide us with personally identifying information like a name, email address, telephone number, date of birth, or address.

 We understand the importance of providing greater privacy protections when it comes to children.
 Little Book Farmers does not knowingly collect or use ANY personally identifying information from users under the age of 14.